 Sun Mountain Zen has three classes of memberships:

-- Ordinary Member, defined as being a recognised student of Cecilie Lander, Mervyn Lander or Arno Hess and also being a financial member Sun Mountain Zen.
+- Ordinary Member, defined as being a recognised student of Cecilie Lander, Mervyn Lander, Sue or Glen Wolter and also being a financial member Sun Mountain Zen.

-- Life Member, defined as being a recognised Teacher with Sun Mountain Zen and the Sanbo-Zen school of Zen.
+- Life Member, defined as being a recognised Teacher with Sun Mountain Zen.

 - Honorary, defined as a person who has been voted in as an honorary member by the majority of the committee and endorsed by the teachers of Sun Mountain Zen.